-Formulize 4.06 is the latest version, under active development.
+Formulize 5.0 is the latest version, under active development.
 (Documentation still says 4.02 on it, since there's been no change to docs since that version, yet.)
 This is a release candidate, and may still have some issues.
 If you want the most stable experience, use Formulize 4.

 Download the standalone version if you just want to install Formulize and get going.
 Unzip the files and put them in a folder on your website, and then browse to that folder in your web browser.

 Download this if you want to install Formulize in your ImpressCMS or XOOPS website, or you want to upgrade an older Standalone version of Formulize to the latest copy.

 Drupal 6 modules for integration with Formulize (beta).

 Download these if you want to plug your Formulize standalone installation into your Drupal 6 website.
 A Drupal 7 version, as well as integration modules for Joomla and WordPress, are available on GitHub.

 - Watch the tutorial videos.
 They walk you through creating a basic application from start to finish, with tons of detail along the way.
 You can pick which subjects you want info about, or watch them all for hours of fun. ;-)

 - Read the Getting Started Guide — it has lots of info about creating forms, setting up access to the forms, and especially troubleshooting tips.

 - There's a lot of documentation including tips on how to design a Formulize application and developer documentation that takes you Inside Formulize.

 If you are not using the standalone version, then you will need to download and install either: